erjand/technical-interviews/StudyNotes/README.md

 - [ ] Identify the Big O time and space complexity for any algorithm you write.
 - [ ] Be familiar with the Big O time and space complexity for common algorithms and data structures (e.g. most sorting algorithms are `O(n logn)`).

-### Key Rules for Big O
+### Key Rules

 - Because Big O is a measurement of how an algorithm scales, we can drop constants and non-dominant terms.
 We care about whether an algorithm scales linearly, for example, and not about whether it scales at 0.5n, 1n, 2n, etc.
   - Example: `O(2n)` becomes `O(n)` because `2n` is still just linear.
   - Example: `O(n + n^2)` becomes `O(n^2)` because the constant `n` is not important compared to the quadratic `n^2`.
-- Add different steps together (e.g. `O(a)` + `O(b)` = `O(a + b)`).
+- Add different steps together (e.g. `O(a) + O(b)` = `O(a + b)`).
 - Use different variables as appropriate to represent your inputs (e.g. `O(n + m)`, or `O(k)`, or `O(a1 + a2)`, etc.).

 ### Space Complexity

 - In general, time complexity is more important than space complexity.
-This is a generalization and depends on the problem context, but in most situations the CPU does the heavy lifting and running processor cycles is more expensive than RAM.
+This is a generalization and depends on the problem context, but in most situations the CPU does the heavy lifting.
+Running processor cycles is more expensive than RAM.
 - Space complexity answers the question "how much more memory (RAM) do we need as the inputs get larger?"
 - Space complexity increases with anything that allocates memory (assigning variables, creating new data objects, adding functions to the call stack, etc.).
 - For many languages, primitives like `bool` and `int` add `O(1)` space while things like strings, arrays and Objects add `O(n)`.
-- A common task for space complexity will be to take `O(n)` operations and do them with `O(1)` space instead.
-A frequent example of this is being asked to sort a data structure in place instead of copying it to a new one.
+- A common task for space complexity will be to take an operation that requires `O(n)` space and do it with `O(1)` space instead.
+An example of this is being asked to sort a data structure in place instead of copying it to a new one.

 ### Amortized Runtime